-- Using non-probative factors like returning to an alleged abuser or not following up on a request for a protective order or the failure to have police or medical reports to discredit reports of abuse.
+- Using non-probative factors like returning to an alleged abuser, not following up on a request for a protective order, or failing to have police or medical reports to discredit reports of abuse.

 - Failure to look for a pattern of coercive and controlling behavior to recognize domestic violence.

 - Failure to consider which party is afraid of the other in adjudicating domestic violence.

 - Failure to guard against the ability of abusers to manipulate witnesses and professionals.